estafette/estafette.io/content/documentation/architecture.md

 - provide resilience against failure during job execution.
 - dogfood its own components by providing different tracks for each (dev, beta, stable/latest).
 - allow itself to upgrade without downtime.

+To do this Estafette CI is composed of the following applications:

+- estafette-ci-api
+- estafette-ci-web
+- estafette-ci-builder
+- estafette-ci-db-migrator